Skip to main content

 Understanding the Audit Log

-Each row in the Member Audit Log represents a recorded action.
+Each row in the Member Audit Log results represents a recorded action.
 The columns provide the following details:

 • Action Type - Indicates what kind of action occurred (for example, Create, Edit).